naterk/Get-Data-Assignment-1/README.md

  README.md      | This file.
 Describes the assignment, assumptions, and R script.
  CodeBook.md    | Describes the variables, data, and transformations contained in the second tidy data set run_analysis.R | An R script that downloads and extracts the source data, aggregates the raw data into a single data frame, updates the activity and column labels to include human readable names, and creates and saves two tidy data sets.
 The script is described in detail below and in comments contained in the source code. tidy1.txt      | The first tidy data set which extracts all mean and standard deviation measurements from the original source data set.
-It is in a format that can be read with the read.table() function in R. tidy2.txt  | The second tidy data set, which was also uploaded to Coursera, includes the averages of all measurements in the tidy1 data set.
-It is in _wide_ format and is described briefly below and in detail in the code book.
-It is in a format that can be read with the read.table() function in R.
+It is in a format that can be read with the `read.table()` function in R. tidy2.txt  | The second tidy data set, which was also uploaded to Coursera, includes the averages of all measurements in the tidy1 data set.
+It is in _wide_ format and is described in the file `Codebook.md` in this repo..
+It is in a format that can be read with the `read.table()` function in R.

 ###Scripts